François-Henri Clicquot

 François-Henri (also Henry) Clicquot (1732 – 24 May 1790) was a French organ builder and was the grandson of Robert Clicquot and son of Louis-Alexandre Cliquot, who were also noted organ builders.

 Clicquot was born in Paris, where he later died.

 The Clicquot firm installed the first noteworthy organ in the cathedral of Notre-Dame de Paris.
 Though extensively rebuilt and expanded in the nineteenth century by Aristide Cavaillé-Coll, some of the original Clicquot pipework was reused, notably in the pedal division of that instrument, where it continues to be heard today.
 Upon the death of Louis-Alexandre, François-Henri inherited his father's workshop.

-He reconstructed the organ of St. Gervais in 1758, and built the organs at St. Sulpice (also notably rebuilt by Aristide Cavaille-Coll), St. Nicolas-des-Champs, Souvigny, and at Poitiers Cathedral.
+Other Clicquot organs survive in Saint-Gervais-Saint-Protais, St. Sulpice (rebuilt by Aristide Cavaille-Coll), St. Nicolas-des-Champs, Souvigny Priory, and the Palace of Fontainebleau.

-Clicquot died suddenly before completing the organ at the church of Saint-Germain l'Auxerrois.
-His son Claude-François Clicquot completed, delivered, and presented the organ on March 7, 1791.
+Clicquot died during the construction of organs in Poitiers Cathedral and the church of Saint-Germain l'Auxerrois, both of which were completed by his son Claude-François Clicquot.